Expiring Object Support¶

 [DEFAULT] # swift_dir = /etc/swift # user = swift # You can specify default log routing here if you want: # log_name = swift # log_facility = LOG_LOCAL0 # log_level = INFO [object-expirer] interval = 300 [pipeline:main] pipeline = catch_errors cache proxy-server [app:proxy-server] use = egg:swift#proxy # See proxy-server.conf-sample for options [filter:cache] use = egg:swift#memcache # See proxy-server.conf-sample for options [filter:catch_errors] use = egg:swift#catch_errors # See proxy-server.conf-sample for options

-The daemon needs to run on a machine with access to all the backend servers in the cluster, but does not need proxy server or public access.
+When running legacy expirers, the daemon needs to run on a machine with access to all the backend servers in the cluster, but does not need proxy server or public access.
 The daemon will use its own internal proxy code instance to access the backend servers.